Learning Continuous Grasping Function with a Dexterous Hand from Human Demonstrations: Method

 \subsection{Human Demonstration Translation}

-The data collection of human hand-object interaction is relatively well developed and more convenient.
-Using large-scale human hand-object interaction data, we can learn the pattern of how dexterous hands manipulate the object and we hope to generalize it to the robot hand.
-And in this paper, we use ground truth trajectories from DexYCB~\cite{chao2021dexycb}.
+Data collection on human hand-object interactions is relatively well established and accessible.
+Using large-scale human hand-object interaction data, we can learn patterns of how dexterous hands manipulate objects, and our goal is to generalize it to the robot hand.
+In this paper, we use ground truth trajectories from DexYCB~\cite{chao2021dexycb}.
 Translating human hand motion to robotics motion is the first step.
 Following~\cite{qin2022one}, we formulate our hand motion retargeting problem as a position-based optimization problem.
-We encourage the robot's keypoint position to be as close as possible to its corresponding human hand joint position,
+We encourage the robot's joint position to be as close as possible to its corresponding human hand joint position,

 where $q_t$ is joint position at time $t$, $\mathcal{J}_i$ is the forward kinematics function of the i-th joint and $j_i$ is the Cartesian coordinates of the hand joint which matches the i-th joint of the robot. $q_{lower}$ and $q_{upper}$ are the joint limits.
-We also ensure smoothness by adding a normalization term to penalize a large distance between $q_t$ and $q_{t-1}$.
+We also encourage smoothness by incorporating a normalization term to penalize a large distance between $q_t$ and $q_{t-1}$.
 We set the initial $q_0=\frac{1}{2}(q_{lower}+q_{upper})$.